clappr/clappr/new-readme.md

 See all Clappr events [here](https://github.com/clappr/clappr-core/blob/master/src/base/events.js#L227).

 ### Playback Configuration
-Clappr has specific set of options for playbacks.
-The configuration for the playback, it's still only compatible with `html5_video` playback (and derived).
+Clappr has a specific set of options for playbacks.
+The configuration for the playback, it's still only compatible with `html5_video` playback (and derived playbacks).

 Above, the description of each one: